taosdata/TDengine/docs/en/07-data-in/35-schemaless-opentsdb-json.md

 <!-- exclude-end -->

-In this section we will explain how to write into TDengine cloud service using REST API.
+In this section we will explain how to write into TDengine cloud service using schemaless OpenTSDB JSON protocols over REST interface.

-## REST API

-### Config
+## Config

 Run this command in your terminal to save the TDengine cloud token and URL as variables: